delxa/aw-broccoli-co/README.md

 ### Formik

 Before, I've used Redux Forms for managing form input but hated the fact that it called actions on the store used in the rest of the app for EVERY DAMNED KEYSTROKE.
-Aside from the fact that it definitely solves this problem, it's also really simple to do the validation.
+Aside from the fact that it definitely solves this problem, it's also really simple to wire up and build in things like validation.

 What hasn't been simple, and what I ran out of time to fix is a console log error, caused by Semantic UI attempting to automagically pass a prop to the Formik Field component and bouncing off the type-checking.